zulip/zulip/templates/zerver/help/keyboard-shortcuts.md

-* **Initiate a search** `/` - This shortcut moves the user's cursor to the message search bar at the top of the window to allow them to begin searching for messages belonging to a specific topic, stream, view, etc. in the realm.
+* **Initiate a search** `/` - This shortcut moves the user's cursor to the message search bar at the top of the window to allow them to begin searching for messages belonging to a specific topic, stream, view, etc. in the organization.
-* **Search people** `q` - This shortcut moves the user's cursor to the user search bar in the right sidebar to to allow them to begin searching for a particular user in the realm.
+* **Search people** `q` - This shortcut moves the user's cursor to the user search bar in the right sidebar to to allow them to begin searching for a particular user in the organization.
-* **Search streams** `w` - This shortcut moves the user's cursor to the stream search bar in the left sidebar to to allow them to begin searching for a particular stream in the realm.
+* **Search streams** `w` - This shortcut moves the user's cursor to the stream search bar in the left sidebar to to allow them to begin searching for a particular stream in the organization.
 * **Previous message** `k` `Up arrow` - This shortcut allows the user to scroll up to the previous message in their view.
 * **Next message** `j` `Down arrow` - This shortcut allows the user to